Importance of Athletic Mouth Guards

 - Assess the situation.
 Check the inside of your mouth and identify the tooth (or teeth) in question.
 Look for the tooth or tooth fragments that may have fallen.
 If it was a baby tooth that chipped or fell out, do not try to put it back.
 Instead, put it in a safe place in case your dentist wants to see it.
 If a permanent tooth was affected, either preserve it in a clean container in a moist solution (cold milk, water, saliva), or place the tooth back into the socket and bite down gently on some gauze or a piece of cloth.

 - Call your dentist.
 It doesn’t matter what time of day, or day of the week, Adams and Cheek Dentistry has an emergency number to call on our after-hours voicemail message.
-And of course you’re in luck if the tooth situation occurs during normal business hours.
-Let us know what happened and schedule your appointment at https://raleighncdentistry.com/contact-our-office/.
+And, of course, you’re in luck if the fracture occurs during normal business hours.
+Call our office at 919-866-1360, let us know what happened, and we will get you scheduled.
 If you are unable to get the after-hours emergency line, you should visit the emergency room to get assessed.